 Our programs and events are unique because they are mother-driven and mother-focused.
 We believe that when you strengthen the mother, you elevate the family.
 No other organization is advocating the way we are.
 We believe we can create a new model to influence women of color living in vulnerable communities and eradicate the cycle of poverty.

-When our founder, Monique Joseph learned of her pregnancy in 2012, five months into the pregnancy she learned of the healthcare crisis that might prevent her from becoming a mother, and she immediately became a member of the 60 percent club of African-American women affected by Preeclampsia.
-After a series of hospital stays, emergency room visits and an early birth, she and her husband welcomed their beautiful daughter at 37 weeks.
+When our founder, Monique Joseph learned of her pregnancy in 2012, five months into the pregnancy she learned of the healthcare crisis that might prevent her from becoming a mother and she immediately became a member of the 60 percent club of African-American women affected by Preeclampsia.
+After a series of hospital stays, emergency room visits and an early birth, she welcomed her beautiful daughter at 37 weeks.

-Additionally, recognizing the lack of early childhood programming for mothers of color, she forged a relationship with local small businesses and community organizations in Portland, Oregon to offer events that targeted working mothers.
+Additionally, recognizing the lack of early childhood, access to health care and career opportunities for mothers of color, she forged a relationship with local small businesses and community organizations in Portland, Oregon to offer events that targeted working mothers.
 In 2014, Urban Mommy hosted its first community outreach program and soon offered monthly story times and other free community events throughout the year for mother’s of color and their children.

 Later in 2015, Monique began advocating for working mothers & early childhood literacy policy issues in Washington, DC and speaking on behalf of mothers of color to help even the playing field in workers rights, access to early childhood literacy and economic development.

-In 2018, Urban Mommy Inc launched UrbanMommyInc.org, a nonprofit Arizona Corporation and a 501 (c3) designated organization (application pending.)
+In 2018, Urban Mommy Inc launched UrbanMommyInc.org, a nonprofit Arizona Corporation and a 501 (c3) designated organization.
 If you are interested in learning more about your programs/events please visit us online.